is-it-ayush/fa/README.md

 fa import --csv-file ./mock/import/sample_data.csv # import credentails from sample_data.csv (the only required condition is that the csv must contain a username & a password column. it can also contain an optional url column. all other fields would be ignored) fa export --csv-file ./mock/export/sample_export.csv # export credentials to sample_export.csv (this creates/overwrites the file for you).

+# configuration
+fa config # display the configuration utilized by 'fa'.

 # other
-fa config view # display the configuration utilized by 'fa'. fa store add -h # get help for a specific command fa -V # print the version
+fa store add -h # get help for a specific command fa -V # print the version
 ```